Ousted Florida Republican chair cleared of rape allegation, but police seek video voyeurism charge

 The Republican Party of Florida ousted Ziegler earlier this month as police investigated the rape accusation against him.
 The party had suspended Ziegler last month and demanded his resignation, saying he couldn't effectively lead during a critical election year with the allegations swirling around him.
 DeSantis, U.S. Sens.
 Marco Rubio and Rick Scott, and other Republican leaders had also called on Ziegler to step down.

-It wasn’t immediately clear what the conclusion of the rape investigation would mean for Ziegler’s future with the Republican Party of Florida.
+It wasn’t immediately clear what the conclusion of the rape investigation would mean for Ziegler’s future with the state Republican Party.
 Evan Power, who had been vice chair of the state GOP, has already been chosen to replace Ziegler.

 Earlier, Sarasota Police Detective Angela Cox said in search warrant affidavits that investigators were seeking emails, photos, videos, contacts and other information from Ziegler’s cellphone and Google account as part of their investigation into the woman’s accusation.